devhindo/Revancify/README.md

 7. Convenient Installation and usage
 6. Lightweight and faster than any other tool

+# Prerequisites
+- Vanced MicroG is required for YouTube and YouTube Music (Only for non-root).
+Install it [here](https://github.com/inotia00/VancedMicroG/releases)

 # Installation
 1. Open Termux.
 2. Copy and paste this command.